anthonymarinov/alphawebcrm/COMMANDS.md

-# Commands for Linux, AWS, Docker...
+# Useful Commands to Remember

 Command to get into AWS instance (ubuntu):\
     `ssh -i <location/to/key.pem> ubuntu@3.146.34.38`